Experiencing the Magic of Salzburg in Winter

 How to get to Salzburg

-Salzburg has its own airport, but I found direct flights much more expensive than flying into larger neighbouring cities.
-And if you’re coming from outside of Europe, you may not have the choice to fly direct to Salzburg.
+Salzburg has an airport, but I found direct flights much more expensive than flying into larger neighbouring cities.
+And if you’re coming from outside of Europe, you may not have the choice to fly directly to Salzburg.

 Instead consider flying into Munich (closest) or Vienna.
 From either city, you can continue your journey via train, bus or rental car.